Strategic Location

 The Cultural Foundation

-The Gulf Coast's wildcatter heritage — technically rigorous, system-driven, and comfortable taking on hard physical problems at scale — crosses naturally with the region's technology innovation ecosystem.
-The culture that built exploration-driven industries on the Gulf Coast operates in exactly the same mode that modern industrial manufacturing requires: disciplined execution of complex systems, tolerance for physical operational risk, and the organizational capability to sustain large-scale production over long timeframes.
-That culture is not manufactured.
-It is the product of more than a century of industrial development on the Gulf Coast — and it is the cultural environment in which TMHG is building.
+The Gulf Coast's wildcatter heritage — technically rigorous, system-driven, comfortable taking hard physical problems at scale — operates in exactly the mode modern industrial manufacturing requires: disciplined execution of complex systems, tolerance for physical operational risk, and the organizational capability to sustain large-scale production over long timeframes.
+That culture is the product of more than a century of industrial development on the Gulf Coast, and it is the cultural environment in which TMHG is building.

 Regional Innovation